Vina3219/AG_DevTest/README.md

 ### `npm test:coverage`

 Launches the test runner to run all tests and generate the coverage report.
-The covergae report is available at `coverage/lcov-report/index.html`.
+The coverage report is available at `coverage/lcov-report/index.html`.

 ### `npm run build`